rushikn/Sentiment-Analysis-BERT/README.md

-echo "# Sentiment Analysis using BERT
+# Sentiment Analysis using BERT

 This project implements a Sentiment Analysis API using \`nlptown/bert-base-multilingual-uncased-sentiment\` with Flask.
 It predicts whether a given text has a **Very Negative, Negative, Neutral, Positive, or Very Positive** sentiment.